 Pro Tips To Make Coconut laddu {Nariyal Ladoo}

-- Use fine semolina and roast to light golden brown color
+- Use fine semolina and roast to a light golden brown color

 - Use homemade ghee if possible